-Select regions in India – a region covering 100 km around Majauli Island in Assam, Terai region in Uttar Pradesh, Bundelkhand region in Madhya Pradesh – have been identified as potential Vulture Safe Zones (VSZs) for vultures in the wild.
-We are closely monitoring the areas within 100 km of the VSZs to ensure that the food and habitats available for the vultures are sufficient and safe.
+Selected regions in India – each covering about 30,000 sq. km. around Majauli Island in Assam, Terai region in Uttar Pradesh, Bundelkhand region in Madhya Pradesh – have been identified as potential Vulture Safe Zones (VSZs) for vultures in the wild.
+We closely monitor the areas within 100 km of the VSZs to ensure that the food and habitats available for the vultures are sufficient and safe.

 Over the year, we conducted targeted programmes around the VSZs to raise awareness against NSAIDs toxic to the vultures.
 The sessions have focused on the need to ban other NSAIDs like ketoprofen and aceclofenac in veterinary use as they too are found to be toxic to vultures.
 Forest department trainees, veterinarians, students, wildlife enthusiasts and other stakeholder are familiarized from time to time with ex situ conservation methods.